danjquinn42/YasColorWheel/README.md

 # Yas Color Wheel!
-The Yas Color Wheel is a simple-to-use plugin for your webpage.
-Download colorwheel.js, add it to your project, and insert the <color-picker> tag in your HTML.
-Details below.
+The Yas Color Wheel is a color-picker for your webpage.
+Just download colorwheel.js, add it to your project, and insert the <color-picker> tag in your HTML.
+[See a Demo here.](https://danjquinn42.github.io/YasColorWheel/)

 ## The Easiest Way to Get Started
 1) Click on colorwheel.js above.